- Consent for Services & Release of Information

 We define missed appointment in the following ways:

-- NO SHOW: missing an appointment without calling or arriving too late for the therapist to provide treatment.
+- NO SHOW: missing an appointment without calling more than 2 hours in advance or arriving more than 10 minutes late for the therapist to provide treatment.

 To provide the most effective services, no shows will be addressed by: